core-wg/coral/draft-ietf-core-coral.md

 * Each URI is tagged with whether it is intended to be dereferenced or used as an identifier. <!-- from CB: think about alternative universe in which links and identifiers can be separated...? -->
 * Equivalence of literals over CBOR packing could be revisited; literals could gain an identity from all their outgoing trees being identical.
 (But that'd need an exception for Null literals).
 It might help to explicitly limit these sub-trees.
+* Alternatively, literals in the model could be replaced with this, and be disallowed in the subject position:

+  Literals can have properties in addition to their literal (CBOR) value.
+  These properties are expressed in key-value pairs very similar to statements about the literal in that the keys are URIs, the values URIs or literals, and keys can occur multiple times.
+  (In serializations like {{binary}}, they are expressed exactly the same).
+  However, unlike statements, these properties of the literal and (transitively) part of the literal's identity, and are always expressed completely in the structured information model.

+  If this model is adopted,
+  literals obtain their identity from being identical in value and all properties in an unordered comparison.
+  `null` values need to be excluded from literals, as they need to retain the instance-of-their-own semantics.

 ### Interaction model